jsli/NIM_API_Python/README.md

 Compatability
 -------------

-Zoomus has been tested for Python 2.6, 3.2, 3.3, 3.4, and pypy using [Travis CI](https://travis-ci.org/actmd/zoomus)
+NIM-API-Python has been tested for Python 2.6, 3.2, 3.3, 3.4, and pypy using [Travis CI](https://travis-ci.org/jsli/NIM_API_Python)

 Example Usage
 -------------